arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     10.3.0.8  wn1-kafkac
     ```

 1. Run the **ifconfig** command, and make a note of the **inet addr** field for the **eth0** device.
-This is the private IP address of the Cloudera virtual machine.
+This is the private IP address of the MapR virtual machine.
 The text below shows an example of the output generated by the **ifconfig** command.
-In this example, the **inet addr** is 10.10.0.4.
+In this example, the **inet addr** is 10.1.0.4.

     ```text
     root@onprem:~/apps/kafka# ifconfig
     eth0    Link encap:Ethernet  HWaddr 00:0d:3a:98:f9:70
-            inet addr:10.10.0.4  Bcast:10.10.0.255  Mask:255.255.255.0
+            inet addr:10.1.0.4  Bcast:10.1.0.255  Mask:255.255.255.0
             inet6 addr: fe80::20d:3aff:fe98:f970/64 Scope:Link
             UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
             RX packets:45434 errors:0 dropped:15 overruns:0 frame:0